23. Is NLP a Cult?

 In 1996, a book entitled Sects, 'Cults' & Alternative Religions, written by a David V. Barrett, was published, which included a section on what Barrett thought NLP was about.

-In fact Barrett seems to be the kind of person who can't tell the difference between a menu and real food, so to speak, and his views on NLP are a mixture of information from a single NLP training company, and his own assumption that if two things look alike, no matter how superficially, they ARE alike.
+In fact Barrett seems to be the kind of person who can't tell the difference between a menu and real food, so to speak, and his views on NLP appear to be based entirely on a mixture of (a) information from a single NLP training company, and (b) his own assumption that if two things look alike, no matter how superficial the similarity may be, they are alike.
 In fact Barrett makes three rather irrational allegations about "NLP":

 1. "... several movements which do have a spiritual element, such as Insight (see p.
 239) openly use NLP techniques and have NLP Masters [sic] among their leaders."